abak/abak.github.io/resume.md

 Finally, a fine study of imprecision sources was also conducted, which led to a set of recommandations, useful for every designer of intelligent and mobile vision system.

-*Keywords: Visual Odometry - Computer Vision - Intelligent Vehicles - Stereovision - Motion Analysis - Real-time*
+*Keywords* : Visual Odometry - Computer Vision - Intelligent Vehicles - Stereovision - Motion Analysis - Real-time

-*Skills: C++ - Matlab - Parallel Computing*
+*Skills* : C++ - Matlab - Parallel Computing

 ### [Stemmer Imaging](http://www.stemmer-imaging.fr/)
 #### Field Application Engineer - 2007 to 2008

 As a Field Application Engineer, my first responsibility was to accompany industrial prospects and clients and help them design and implement a vision system meeting their requirements.
 I was involved in a wide variety of projects, ranging from industrial vision (quality control) to academic research (stereo vision) and to entertainment (real time motion capture)

-*Keywords: Machine Vision - Image processing - Acquistion Systems*
+*Keywords* : Machine Vision - Image processing - Acquistion Systems

-*Skills: C#, C++, System Design*
+*Skills* : C#, C++, System Design

 ## Education
 ### Master's Degree - Engineer Diploma